syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/SfDataGrid.md

 ### Custom sorting

-SfDataGrid allows you to sort columns based on custom logic when the standard sorting techniques do not meet the requirements.
-For each column, you can apply different sorting criteria by adding SortComparer objects to SfDataGrid.SortComparersCollection.
+**SfDataGrid** allows you to sort columns based on custom logic when the standard sorting techniques do not meet the requirements.
+For each column, you can apply different sorting criteria by adding SortComparer objects to **SfDataGrid.SortComparersCollection**.
 A SortComparer object has the following properties:
 * PropertyName: MappingName of the column that applies custom sorting.